haniibrahim/sendvec2serial/README.md

    s_baud         Baud rate, transmission speed, e.g. 2400, 9600, etc.
    s_time (OPT)   Time gap between sending numbers.
 1 means it waits
-                  1 second before it sends the next number. (default: 1) s_gui  (OPT)   Displays a GUI waitbar for visualisation of the transmission and to abort the transmission if disired (default: True).
+                  1 second before it sends the next number. (default: 1) s_gui  (OPT)   Displays a GUI waitbar for visualization of the transmission and to abort the transmission if desired (default: True).

 OUTPUT